 To confirm, first, compare the size of your project, including all imported files, associated with the run and the machine on which the run is executed.

 How to check files size?

 - Scroll to the bottom of the file list

 Note: don't forget to add the size of your imported projects.

 - Navigate to the Details page to the left of the runs list

 - Compare the Hardware Tier to the total file size

-For example, the machine you’re running on may have 3GB RAM, while your files are 10GB in size.
-In this case, you are using an undersized machine.
+For example, if the machine you’re running has 3GB RAM and your project size is 10GB, you are using an undersized machine.

 Using a smaller machine can cause heavy swap utilization*, which causes the machine to reach a crashed/unreachable state.
 It's unclear why but these machines are able to accept new runs, but then get stuck without sending a failure message to the end-user.